HeadIntoSound/SusFighters/README.md

 # English
 ## Introduction
-This document describes the design and architecture of the game created as a solution to Eggscape’s technical test.
+This document describes the design and architecture of the game created as a solution to a technical test.

 Made using Unity as the engine and Fish-Net as the networking solution, the game is a simple side-scrolling fighter where two players have to throw off the stage the other and see who scores more points.
 In order to do so, each player can move and jump around and throw punches forward.
 Taking inspiration from other fighting games, the characters face each other automatically at all times, giving a more frenetic experience to the players.